 The Company and its subsidiaries file income tax returns in Israel and in other jurisdictions of its subsidiaries.
 The Company's tax assessments through 2014 are considered final.
-As of December 31, 2017, the tax returns of the Company and its main subsidiaries are still subject to audits by the tax authorities for the tax years 2010 through 2016.
+As of December 31, 2018, the tax returns of the Company and its main subsidiaries are still subject to audits by the tax authorities for the tax years 2011 through 2017.

 NOTE 11:- SUPPLEMENTARY CONSOLIDATED BALANCE SHEET INFORMATION a.
-Trade receivables, net:
+Other current assets: